Alfresco/alfresco-content-app/docs/features/side-navigation.md

 # Side Navigation

-The application [side navigation](../../src/app/components/sidenav) has two features: a button menu and navigation links.
+The application `Side Navigation` has two features: a button menu and navigation links.

 ![Side Navigation](../images/side-nav.png)

 ## New button

-The New button displays a menu which provides three actions:
+The `New button` displays a menu which provides three actions:

 - Create a new folder - provides a dialog which allows the creation of a new folder, the folder name is mandatory and the description is optional.
 - Upload a file - invokes the operating system file browser and allows a user to select file(s) to upload into their current location in the content repository.